font71/VirNA/README.md

  The multiple alignment header file must have the following format:
  \>Location/IDentifier/date

-### Install
+## Install

-The following python packages are required by the tool:
+To be installed VirNA requiree python 3 (<https://www.python.org/>) and the installation of the following python packages:

 pip3 install numpy
 pip3 install pandas
 pip3 install networkx